cipherstash/cipherstash-dynamodb/NOTES.md

 * Lambda stream handler for compaction
 * Counter contention mitigation
 * Derive Macros
+* Work out why the ciphertexts are so long!
 * Other data types
 * "StartsWith" operator in Vitur Schema
 * Conjunctive queries?